”Did you ever stop to think, and forget to start again?”

 Don’t make the classic mistakes of spending too much time nitpicking or making mountains out of molehills.
 Relax instead.
 Focus on the positive things you have and want in your life.

-Focus on that.
+Keep your attention on that.
 Work towards that.
 The days may seem long but the years are often pretty short.
-So live them instead constantly watching, inspecting, criticizing or overthinking them.
+So live them instead constantly inspecting, criticizing or overthinking them.

 “You can’t stay in your corner of the Forest waiting for others to come to you.
 You have to go to them sometimes.”